oracle-livelabs/oci-migration/ebs-cm-landingzones/setup/setup.md

 ## Introduction

-In this lab, you will deploy a Terraform-based landing zone template to your tenancy.
+This lab walks you through the steps to deploy a Terraform-based landing zone template to your tenancy.
 This template meets the security guidance prescribed in the CIS Oracle Cloud Infrastructure Foundations Benchmark and fulfills Oracle E-Business Suite (EBS)-specific workload requirements.

 Estimated Lab Time: 25 minutes